What to Expect on a Youth Work Placement

 3. Review organisational policies on privacy, safety, and ethical conduct

-4. Clarify your learning goals — what do you want to gain from this experience?
+4. Clarify your learning goals, what do you want to gain from this experience?

 Balancing Study, Work, and Placement

-You’ll access interactive content, trainer check-ins, and placement guidance — all online.
+You'll access interactive content, trainer check-ins, and placement guidance, all online.
 This lets you stay engaged without sacrificing your personal commitments.

-Online study isn’t about going it alone; it’s about learning your way, with accountability and community support built in.
+Online study isn't about going it alone, it's about learning your way, with accountability and community support built in.

 What Employers Look for in Placement Graduates